 First off, congratulations on buying your first investment property.
 You're about to embark on a wonderful journey of earning passive income for many years!

-In Florida, and in the entire country, squatters do have rights.
+Squatters rights exist in Florida and indeed in the rest of the country.
 As a matter of fact, they can legally claim ownership of your property through an adverse possession claim.
 An adverse possession claim is a legal principle that may enable a squatter to get legal ownership to a building or a property so long as they meet the basic requirements.

 Who Exactly is a Squatter?

-A squatter is a person that occupies a building or a piece of land without a lawful permission.
-Basically, these are individuals that live in the property without owning it or paying rent.
+A squatter is a person that occupies a property or a piece of land without a lawful permission.
+Basically, a squatter is a person that live in the property or on a plot of land without actually being the owner or paying rent.

 Is Trespassing the Same as Squatting?

-Trespassing and squatting aren't necessarily the same thing.
+Squatting and trespassing aren't necessarily the same thing.
 In legal eyes, trespassing is viewed as a criminal offense, whereas squatting is considered a civil matter.

 That said, a squatter may also be viewed as a criminal if you, as the property owner, file for an unlawful detainer lawsuit to evict them.